USFWS/secas/blueprint.md

   <a href="./images/secas-blueprint-2-full-res.jpg" target="_blank">
     <img src="./images/secas-blueprint-2.jpg" alt="A map depicting key areas to fullfil the vision of SECAS.
 Map includes protected areas as well as high and medium ranked areas from the blueprint." />
   </a>
-  <figcaption>The <a href="./images/secas-blueprint-2-full-res.jpg" target="_blank">SECAS Blueprint map</a> depicts areas that scored high or medium under the blueprint as well as existing protected areas. <a href="https://seregion.databasin.org/datasets/4693633d66ac4c83a5724f83353a2f76" target="_blank">Download blueprint data</a>.</figcaption>
+  <figcaption><a href="https://seregion.databasin.org/datasets/4693633d66ac4c83a5724f83353a2f76">Southeast Blueprint Version 2.0</a> identifies high value areas for conservation and restoration across the Southeast and Caribbean.
+Protected areas are shown for context.</figcaption>
 </figure>

 [Southeast Blueprint Version 2.0](https://seregion.databasin.org/datasets/4693633d66ac4c83a5724f83353a2f76) identifies high value areas for conservation and restoration across the Southeast and Caribbean.
 Protected areas are shown for context.

+### Blueprint categories

+**High conservation value:** These areas are the most important for ecosystem health, function, and connectivity.
+**Medium conservation value:** This category captures areas that might require more restoration, but are important for buffering high value areas and maintaining connectivity.

 ### A few things to keep in mind as you explore the Blueprint

 - The Blueprint identifies lands and waters that have high conservation value.
 A range of conservation activities could benefit those priority areas, including management, economic incentives, and protection.
 The Blueprint should not be interpreted as a plan for land acquisition.
 - The Blueprint is not intended to be used in isolation of other datasets.
 Instead, it provides a regional perspective that, in combination with local data and knowledge, can help inform decisions about where to focus conservation action in the face of future change.
 - If you want to find your piece of the Blueprint, depending on where you’re looking, you can explore the subregional Blueprint inputs and underlying datasets that drive the Blueprint priorities.
 These underlying layers can help you understand the priorities for birds, water quality, climate resilience, prescribed burning, reforestation, and much more.
 These other layers can help you tell the unique story of what makes your area of interest special.
 Contact Blueprint staff if you’d like some help.
-- The high conservation value areas are the most important for ecosystem health, function, and connectivity.
-Medium captures areas that might require more restoration, but are important for buffering those high value areas and maintaining connectivity.
 - As a living spatial plan, the Blueprint is always a work in progress.
 We maintain a list of the problems with the Blueprint that have been identified in the review process so far.
 Those “known issues” are captured [in the Blueprint documentation on the Conservation Planning Atlas](https://seregion.databasin.org/datasets/4693633d66ac4c83a5724f83353a2f76).
 The Blueprint will continue to be refined to incorporate updates to the input layers and feedback from Blueprint users and other partners.

 ### Input data